benwinding/scrape-reduce/README.md

 1. `npm run scrape`
   - Scrapes HTML from the target website
+  - The HTML returned is saved to the `scraped` directory
   - Runs the `scrape.ts` in the `src` directory
     - Provide your own fetch method etc...
     - This caches based on the ID provided for each page
-    - The HTML returned is saved to `scraped`
 2. `npm run reduce`
   - Transforms the local HTML into what ever you need
+  - The text returned is saved to `reduced`
   - Runs the `reduce.ts` in the `src` directory
     - You can read the DOM here and find elements etc...
-    - The text returned is saved to `reduced`

 ## Features